ben-lischin/SpellingBee/README.md

 # Spelling Bee
-An adaptation of the New York Times' Spelling Bee game

 The game presents 7 letters, from which you can create words\
 The central letter is special, so we have colored it purple